lsst-tstn/tstn-028/index.rst

 The combined in-house expertise and powerful set of features, made DDS a perfect middleware technology candidate for the Vera Rubin Observatory at the time.
 It is, therefore, no surprise that it was selected.

-Nevertheless, it is worth mentioning that the software engineers at the time did anticipate the potential for future updates.
+It is worth mentioning that the software engineers at the time did anticipate the potential for future updates.
 This led to the development of abstraction levels to isolate the middleware technology from the higher level system components, which is the idea behind SAL.

 The initial version of SAL used the `RTI-Connext`_  implementation of DDS.